-But marketing automation does not always lead to positive customer experiences.
+But marketing automation only sometimes leads to positive customer experiences.
 It can lead to rigidity that may send the wrong message to a brand’s audience during moments of change or cultural relevance.
-We’re only a couple months into 2020 and we’ve already seen examples of the risk of marketing automation.
+We’re only a couple of months into 2020, and we’ve already seen examples of the risk of marketing automation.

-Read on to discover the risk of marketing automation, and how marketers can mitigate these risks.
+You'll be able to read on to discover the risk of marketing automation and how marketers can take care of these risks.

 Where Did Marketing Automation Come From?

-The marketing automation industry started taking shape in the early 2000s when a few titans, like Salesforce, came into being.
+The marketing automation industry started in the early 2000s when a few titans, like Salesforce, emerged.
 Back then, marketing automation platforms focused primarily on Email Marketing and CRM data.

-Now, the industry has ballooned to a networth of $1.62 billion with many different practitioners and companies offering low-risk automation practices.
+The industry has ballooned to a net worth of $1.62 billion, with many practitioners and companies offering low-risk automation practices.
 Most brands now automate many aspects of their marketing processes, including transactional emails, lead generation, display and social media advertising, and social media campaigns.

 Marketers Need to Be Agile As the World Changes

-It’s been almost 20 years since the marketing automation industry was established, and a lot has changed.
-Marketers today can no longer simply set campaigns and forget about them once they reach a certain performance level.
+It’s been almost 20 years since the marketing automation industry was established, and much has changed.
+Marketers today can no longer set campaigns and forget about them once they reach a certain performance level.

 Marketers now need to have an agile approach to their strategies.
 This means keeping up with what is culturally relevant, acceptable, and permissible in the eyes of those who will receive their ads or emails.
-Marketing teams must then be able to make swift adjustments to their strategies and campaigns that reflect the current realities of their audience.
+Marketing teams must then be able to adjust their strategies and campaigns that reflect the current realities of their audience.

-Yesterday’s #BlackOutTuesday is a great example of the need to be in tune with cultural moments.
-The purpose of the day was for social media to put regular content on pause.
-Instead, the online space was dedicated to amplifying Black voices, and taking the time offline to learn about the systemic racism that Black people face in their daily lives.
+Yesterday’s #BlackOutTuesday is an excellent example of the need to be in tune with cultural moments.
+The day's purpose was for social media to put regular content on pause.
+Instead, the online space was dedicated to amplifying Black voices and taking the time offline to learn about the systemic racism Black people face daily.

-On Tuesday, it was essential that marketers pause their ads, change up email content, and push social media content that was aligned with what the public was doing in protest against racism and police brutality.
-Some marketers were on top of it, but others were not able to because of the amount of automation set inside of their tech.
+On Tuesday, marketers needed to pause their ads, change up email content, and push social media content aligned with what the public was doing in protest against racism and police brutality.
+Some marketers were on top of it, but others could not because of the automation inside their tech.